mzmaili/Get-AzureADUsersLastSignIn/README.md

-# Azure AD Users Last Sign-in
+# Azure AD Users Last Sign-in Report
 Get-AzureADUsersLastSignIn.ps1 is a PowerShell script retrieves Azure AD users with their last sign in date.

 ## Script requirements